2022 UST Growling Tigers basketball team: Summary

 Royce Mantua's breakout game was not enough to stabilize the Tigers's run as they lost to the De La Salle Green Archers, 72–77 in their last game of the season and crashed out on a 13-game losing streak.
 UST had led throughout the game until the final two minutes as they went scoreless for more than eight minutes.

 The Tigers were leading by four points at 59–55 after three quarters, until Mantua's three-point shot at the 8:26 mark pushed the team to their biggest lead at 69–60.
 It was at this juncture when the coaching staff called Cabañero and Faye to the bench to rest.
 Their second stringers could not convert, resulting to UST's scoring drought.
-The Archers, on the other hand, shot nine unanswered baskets, with La Salle's Ice Macalalang giving his team a two-point lead with 1:50 remaining in the game.
+The Archers, on the other hand, shot nine unanswered baskets, with La Salle's Jcee Macalalag giving his team a two-point lead with 1:50 remaining in the game.
 Two free throw conversions by the Archers' Ben Phillips, off Christian Manaytay's foul extended their run to 11.

 By the time Cabañero and Faye checked back in to replace the inexperienced pair of Kenji Duremdes and Echo Laure, their shooting hands were noticeably ice-cold.
 Faye, in particular, committed a crucial error with 20.9 seconds remaining as he was made to receive a side-court inbound from outside the three-point arc.
 With UST trailing, 70–73, Faye dribbled on his foot which resulted to a costly turnover.
 The Archers scored four straight points as team captain Paul Manalang and Jamba Garing, who was playing his last game in a Tigers uniform got their shots blocked while driving to the basket.
 A last-second triple by Richi Calimag gave UST their lone field goal since Mantua's basket early in the quarter.

 Mantua topscored with 17 points, on a 5 of 7 three-point shot field goal.
 Cabañero, who had come off the bench while still nursing a sprain, added 16 points and 4 timely assists to Mantua and Ivan Lazarte that resulted to three-point shot conversions.